alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 As it happens the C++ source code is already valid UTF-8, because: it only uses ASCII characters, and UTF-8 is an extension of ASCII so that all pure ASCII text is also valid UTF-8.
 The version 5 source code only uses ASCII because we dealt with the non-ASCII right single quote «’» by using its Windows ANSI code.
 However, if you edit this source code and introduce some non-ASCII characters, such as a string literal with the right single quote directly in it, then a Windows editor is likely to *assume* and *use* Windows ANSI encoding, with ungood consequences!, because there’s nothing to tell it that this is intended as UTF-8.

 There is a standard [Python directive to indicate the source code encoding](https://www.python.org/dev/peps/pep-0263/#defining-the-encoding) in the first line, like “`#encoding: utf-8`”.
 This is much like a Windows resource script’s “`#pragma code_page(65001)`” directive.
-But unfortunately C++ — even Windows-specific C++ — doesn’t have such a directive, and more critically, Windows editors generally don’t recognize and honor such a directive.
+But unfortunately C++ — even Windows-specific C++ — doesn’t have such a directive, and more critically Windows editors generally don’t recognize and honor such a directive.

+Something like that is needed in Windows because Windows’ default encoding is Windows ANSI.
+In Windows the UTF-8 BOM serves as an encoding directive.
+The UTF-8 BOM is understood as indicating UTF-8 by a host of Windows tools, including the old Windows Notepad editor, most/all programmers’ editors, C++ compilers (in particular Visual C++), etc.

+Still one may inadvertently end up with one or more source files encoded as Windows ANSI, so I use a two-tiered approach to ensuring UTF-8 as source character set:

+* I always use UTF-8 **with BOM**, converting a file if necessary.
+  This is the basic measure that makes the Windows tools do The Right Thing™.
+It’s *the right and conventional thing to do in Windows*, and it can be argued that it’s also the technically right (though unconventional) thing to do for multi-platform code.
+However, in an UTF-8 based Unix environment the advantages are marginal to zero while the social cost of being non-conforming be high, so for Unix specific as opposed to portable or pure Windows code I don’t recommend this measure.
+* I add an **encoding comment** as the first line of each file.
+  This is a preventive measure.
+And so that comment doesn’t just assert that the source is UTF-8, but it includes at least one non-ASCII character, e.g. “π”, with an explanation of what it *should* be.
+When or if that character appears as something else (e.g. an editor that incorrectly applies Windows ANSI might translate it to “p”) one can know that something’s wrong.